The 6 Best Sushi Restaurants in Charleston, Ranked (2026)

 - How are these sushi restaurants ranked?

-- Section assignment is editorial — destination sushi rooms vs crudo programs vs Asian-comfort crossovers is a curator call.
-Order within each section is vote-driven: Charleston Ranked community votes blended with Google and Yelp, Bayesian-smoothed.
+- Section assignment is editorial — omakase counter vs peninsula destination room vs East Cooper neighborhood is a curator call about format and audience.
+Order within each section is fully vote-driven: Charleston Ranked community votes (weighted 3×) blended with Google and Yelp ratings, Bayesian-smoothed so a single 5-star can't dominate.
 We re-rank daily.

 - When was this list last updated?